Planning And Planting A Bee Friendly Garden

 now get far more species of pollinators than we did before, and we enjoy our garden!

 Above: bumblebee flying toward blueberry flower

-I state this not to discourage you from creating a 'meadow' - indeed, I have pages about it.
+I state this not to discourage you from creating a 'wildflower area' - indeed, I have pages about it.

 However, it's worth stopping to think first about the kind of garden

 you want to have so that you can create a winning situation for all!

 is an image of a very small but diverse patch behind my greenhouse.
 It